Local nearest neighbour classification with applications to semi-supervised learning: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to the anonymous reviewers, whose constructive comments helped to improve the paper.
-The research of the third author is supported by an Engineering and Physical Sciences Research Council Fellowship and a grant from the Leverhulme Trust.
-The authors would like to thank the Isaac Newton Institute for Mathematical Sciences for its hospitality during the programme Statistical Scalability which was supported by EPSRC Grant Number: LNAG/036, RG91310.
+We would also like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme `Statistical Scalability' when work on this paper was undertaken.
+This work was supported by EPSRC grant number EP/R014604/1.